DataDog/integrations-extras/flagsmith/README.md

 # Agent Check: Flagsmith

 {{< callout url="#" btn_hidden="true" header="Join the Feature Flag Tracking Beta!">}}
-To enrich your RUM data with your Flagsmith feature flags and get visibility into performance monitoring and behavioral changes, join the <a href="https://docs.datadoghq.com/real_user_monitoring/guide/setup-feature-flag-data-collection/">Feature Flag Tracking</a> private beta.
+To enrich your RUM data with your Flagsmith feature flags and get visibility into performance monitoring and behavioral changes, join the [Feature Flag Tracking][1] private beta.
 To request access, contact Datadog Support at support@datadoghq.com.

 {{< /callout >}}

 ## Overview

-[Flagsmith][1] facilitates feature management across web, mobile, and server side applications.
+[Flagsmith][2] facilitates feature management across web, mobile, and server side applications.
 The Datadog Flagsmith integration enables you to view information about flag changes directly within Datadog.

 Flagsmith provides the following integrations with Datadog: